spacetelescope/rad/docs/creating.rst

 Now we will populate your schema with the fields you wish to use.
-In almost all cases you will want to use an ``object`` type for your top level of the schema, for other cases see :ref:`alternate-fields`.  n this case your add the following after your ``description`` in the boilerplate:
+In almost all cases you will want to use an ``object`` type for your top level of the schema, for other cases see :ref:`alternate-fields`.
+In this case you add the following after your ``description`` in the boilerplate:

 .. code:: yaml